Jacques Drèze: Econometrics and the European Unemployment Programme

-Economic policy

 Following the emergence of European unemployment in the 1970s, Jacques Drèze worked with Franco Modigliani on macroeconomic policies.
 There resulted a paper (56), which contains some methodological innovations (an early formulation of the "union-wage model", and Bayesian synthesis of classical estimates from several models).
 It also contains an innovative discussion of work sharing, a topic to which Drèze returned in (73).

 In the 1980s and early 1990s, Drèze wrote about the policy front, campaigning for two-sided policies of demand stimulation and supply-side restructuring (100).
-With Edmond Malinvaud, Drèze organized a group of thirteen Belgian and French economists who wrote "Growth and employment: the scope for a European initiative" (103, 104): This position paper advocated an ambitious program of public investments coupled with elimination of social security contributions by employees on minimum wages.
+With Edmond Malinvaud, Drèze organized a group of thirteen Belgian and French economists who wrote "Growth and employment: the scope for a European initiative" (103, 104): This position paper advocated an ambitious program of public investments coupled with the elimination of social security contributions by employees on minimum wages.
 That paper has influenced the programs of reduced contributions on low wages introduced recently in several countries, especially France and Belgium.

-The logic of these two-handed policies stands out more sharply in the light of the work on co-ordination failures (124, section 6).
+The logic of these two-handed policies stands out more sharply in the light of the work on coordination failures (124, section 6).
 These failures are more naturally remedied through demand stimulation.
 But the failures are apt to be recurrent, so that deficit spending could lead to continued growth of the public debt.
 Accordingly, demand stimulation should take the form of socially profitable investments, with returns covering the debt service.
 Substituting profitable investments and variable social security contributions for deficit spending and straight wage rigidities, the proposed two-handed policies differ from either orthodox Keynesianism or New Keynesian policies.

-Public economics

 I am impressed by the depth and breadth of knowledge that a serious public economist dreams of commanding.
 The methodological spectrum includes at one end practical and institutional aspects of public utility pricing, taxation or health care provision, which give the field its substantive content.
 The real problems encountered in these and many other areas offer scope for the general equilibrium mathematical analysis of second-best policies.
 At the far end of the spectrum is abstract modelling of economies with non-convex technologies or uncertainty and incomplete markets.
 Confronted by this spectrum, duly illustrated here, I feel neither despairing nor resigned to narrow specialization, but probably over-extended.